 Kassie Eberle (bio)

-Kassie joined Peer Health Exchange in June 2012.
-As a Boston Program Associate, Kassie is primarily responsible for assisting with the development, management, growth, and evaluation of the Boston Program.
-Kassie has an Ed.M. from the Harvard Graduate School of Education.
-She also holds a B.A. in music performance from Butler University.
+Kassie joined Peer Health Exchange in June 2012 and served as a Boston Program Manager for two years.
+Kassie currently serves as the Boston Program Director and is responsible for leading the PHE program in Boston by developing, managing, growing, and evaluating the PHE Boston Program.
+Kassie has a B.A in Music Performance from Butler University and a Master’s in Education from the Harvard Graduate School of Education.
 Prior to joining PHE, Kassie worked as the Community Program Manager at From the Top in Boston and as a Girls’ Education and Empowerment Extension Agent with the Peace Corps in Togo.
-Before her work with the Peace Corps, Kassie worked as a Music/Arts Teacher at a parochial school in Indiana.
+Before her work with the Peace Corps, Kassie worked as a K-8 Music/Arts Teacher.

 Danielle Harbison (bio)